PaulShpilsher/instalike/README.md

 - Accessing posts and other resources are protected by JWT.
 RSA public key scheme used in token creation and verification.
 - For simplicity and given time constraints post’s multimedia attachments (image and video content) are stored in the database.
 TODO: This needs to be changed to store the binary data in the file system.

+## Approach and design

+### Tech
+- go …duh!
+- go fiber – very fast API framework build on top Fasthttp
+- go playground validator – user input validation
+- go playgroud jwt – for token creation and validation
+- brcypt – for password hashing
+- pgx– a postgres driver
+- sqlx – is a library which provides a set of extensions on go's standard database/sql library.

+### Code

 ## Configuration <a name = "config"></a>